yty-yang/COMS20017_DATA_25-26/README.md

 ## Labs:
 * The labs come with exercises as Python notebooks.
 * A new set of exercises will be released every _TWO_ weeks for a total of 4 new sets of exercises.
+The answers will be released in time for the 2nd session of each lab.
 * Material in the labs may appear in the exam.
 * The labs are the primary route for feedback on all aspects of the course, including lectures, any problem sheets and exams, not just the labs!
 * The lab exercises will be released in the /Labs/ folder.
 See top of this page.
-* TAs: Eddie Goodings, Thomas Divers, Jordan Frost, Ava Raisian, Conor O’Sullivan, Yu Qin, Xinyi Zheng, Lexing Zhou
+* TAs: Eddie Goodings, Jordan Frost, Ava Raisian, Archie Walton, Yu Qin, Xinyi Zheng, Conor O’Sullivan, Lexing Zhou